kulikala/AdjustIframeHeight/README.md

   or the inner page comes from local, i.e. the protocol is file:.
   This script works fine with local files in Firefox, Safari, Opera, and IE.

+* Do not set margin to the root html element of the inner page.
+  This script cannot handle the margin except Firefox.

 ## Version